blocknetdx/documentation/docs/service-nodes/setup.md

 * With [XBridge](/protocol/xbridge/introduction), the decentralized exchange component of the Blocknet Protocol, 100% of [trading fees](/protocol/xbridge/fees) are distributed to Service Nodes for hosting full blockchain nodes and providing verification checks for trustless exchange between digital assets.
-Setup for this configuration can be [found here](https://github.com/blocknetdx/blocknet-docs/blob/master/blocknetDXservice-node.md#setup--conf-files-for-the-wallets-on-your-service-node) with an updated version on the way, which can be found here when complete.
+For setup, see the [XBridge Configuration Guide](/service-nodes/xbridge-configuration).
 * With [XRouter](/protocol/xrouter/introduction)\*, the decentralized inter-chain communication component of the Blocknet Protocol, 100% of fees are distributed to Service Nodes for hosting full blockchain nodes for SPV calls.
 For setup, see the [XRouter Configuration Guide](/service-nodes/xrouter-configuration).
 * With [XCloud](/protocol/xcloud/introduction)\*, a decentralized microservice cloud network build on XRouter, allows you to monetize any microservice, blockchain, API, or cloud tech on your own hardware, in many cases without having to write any code.
 For setup, see the [XCloud Configuration Guide](/service-nodes/xcloud-configuration).